Jem (TV series): 40th anniversary releases (2025)

 An extended play featuring six re-recorded songs from Jem, sung by Britta Phillips, the singing voice for Jem, was released by Hasbro and The Orchard on July 25, 2025, coinciding with the show's 40th anniversary.
-A re-recorded version of Glitter & Gold was digitally released on September 5.
+A deluxe album, including re-recorded versions of Glitter & Gold and Fun To Be Scared!, was released on November 28.
+A cover version of Wham!'s Last Christmas was released on December 5.

+A second extended play, titled Jem and the Holograms: Music is Magic, was released on July 3, 2026.